samuelweiwei/ATNetwork/README.md

 And it is GTFS formated with periodically updates.
 The portal developers are required to registered into it, so that they can apply for the subscription-key to call the API offered by AT officially.
 All APIs are REST styled and HTTPs available.
 No HTTP services are offered, for improved security in the cyberspace.
 The latest static GTFS are weekly updated, and it download link is: https://gtfs.at.govt.nz/gtfs.zip
+All the database create scripts are in folder "sql" of the root.
+Please run the scripts in an installed PostgreSQL instance.